Shed Removal Guide: Cost, Process & What to Expect

 A small metal or plastic shed?
 You might handle that yourself in an afternoon with a socket set and a pickup truck.
 But a wood shed with a shingled roof, nailed framing, and a concrete pad?
 That's a weekend project minimum, plus dump runs at $50-80/load.

-Permits for shed removal in Chicagoland
+Permits for shed removal in the western suburbs

 Good news: most municipalities in DuPage and Kane counties do not require a permit for demolishing accessory structures under 200 sq ft.
 Larger sheds or sheds with plumbing/electrical may require notification or a simple demolition permit.
 We check your specific city's requirements before scheduling.